 Seve Falati is a registered patent attorney and Managing Partner of Albany-based FALATI Intellectual Property Law & Management Consultancy firm, where he leads a group of seven intellectual property law attorneys.
 His clients include U.S. and foreign based entities with interests in new and emerging technologies.
 In addition to his law degree, he has a Ph.D. in Pharmacology and completed a three-year Postdoctoral Fellowship at Harvard Medical School / Beth Israel Deaconess Medical Center.

 As the Chief Communications and Public Relations Officer at CareFully Inc., Helen Figge is responsible for helping to build and sustain the company's reputation for quality, reliability, and customer satisfaction.
 She previously served as an executive with three Fortune 500 companies in addition to being a member of the senior leadership team at the Health Information Management Systems Society (HIMSS).
 She has been named one of the "Most Powerful Women in Healthcare IT" three times by Health Data Management.

 Tom Garcia is a Research Fellow in the Global Chemistry, Manufacturing, and Controls (GCMC) group at Pfizer Inc. In this role, he works with cross-functional teams to define development and regulatory strategies that generate the data required for the preparation and submission of global NDAs/MAAs, as well as responses to regulatory queries and observations.
 The first 14 years of his career were spent doing process development and technology transfer.

-Jaclyn Grimaldi earned both her Doctor of Pharmacy (Pharm.D.) and M.S. in Pharmaceutical Sciences from ACPHS.
-She began working at Regeneron Pharmaceuticals in 2012 and currently serves in the role of Manager, CMC Project Management.
-Her previous positions at Regeneron have included Senior Manufacturing Process & Technology Associate; Associate Manager, Technology Transfer.
+After earning both her Doctor of Pharmacy (Pharm.D.) and M.S. in Pharmaceutical Sciences from ACPHS, Jaclyn began working at Regeneron Pharmaceuticals in 2012 and currently serves in the role of Manager, CMC Project Management.
+Her previous positions at Regeneron have included Senior Manufacturing Process & Technology Associate and Associate Manager, Technology Transfer.

 Frank Grosso is the Executive Director and CEO of the American Society of Consultant Pharmacists.
 He has 35 years of Long Term Care Pharmacy experience, including serving as Vice President of Pharmacy Services for Genesis Healthcare, a long term care provider.
 His responsibilities at Genesis included oversight of the operational and contracted pharmacy services for 411 Nursing Centers and Assisted Living Communities.